-- 1. There shall be one written test, a seminar and a home assignment for each theory paper in each semester. - 2.
-Based on their attendance and participation in the class room and their performance in the written test, seminar presentation/quiz and home assignment, the marks are awarded. - I. Attendance -5 Marks - II.
-One written Test-15 Marks (15x1=15) - III.
-Home Assignment-10 Marks Total: 30 marks
+- 1. There shall be one mid semester examination and two Class Internal Activities totalling to 40 marks. - Based on their attendance and participation in the class room and their performance in the written test, seminar presentation/quiz and home assignment, the marks are awarded.